Helping Yourself and the Bereaved

 The first and most important thing you can do is to try to get a sense of what this family might be experiencing.
 We suggest that you browse through the "for parents" section of our website and read everything you can find that might apply to the person you love.
 Read through the "What to Say and Do" section on our website and jot down a few things that feel manageable for you to offer.

 After you read this article, browse the do's and don'ts on our website, we suggest that you make a plan.
 Figure out how you'll offer the support-- will you write, text, or call?
 Some people find it helps to literally write down a script of what they want to say the first time.
 Remember that it's helpful for families for you to offer specific things-- rather than saying, "What can I do?"
 Tell them, "Here's what I plan to do, and here's when I plan to do it."
 Leave the door open to let them accept or refuse what you have to offer without discomfort.
 Don't be afraid to show your emotion.
 It's helpful for families to see that you're grieving, too-- and you can do this without "dumping in" (see above "Ring theory" article)

-Again, having a sense of the enormous impact of what this family may be experiencing can help inform the ways that you might support them, and will help to give you patience and stamina as you continue to support them for what may feel to you like a very long time.
+Again, having a sense of the depth of the loss that this family may be experiencing can help inform the ways that you might support them, and will help to give you patience and stamina as you continue to support them for what may feel to you like a very long time.
 The video below has been helpful to families and professionals who are struggling to understand what this experience may mean to a family.
 Many of the resources and links in our resources section may also prove to be helpful in developing your understanding of what this family is going through.